 Ad Hoc Analysis

-When a question comes into your head about how your business is performing you want to get the data and visualize it.
-This rarely involves any amount of planning or design as you begin writing your query and choosing simple visualizations to look at the data.
-You may choose to explore the question in a few different ways which means that multiple (unoptimized) visualizations are brought into the dashboard.
+Ad hoc analysis is useful for clarifying your own thinking or exploring anomalies in the data.
+This type of effort rarely involves any amount of planning or design.
+People quickly begin writing queries and choosing simple visualizations to look at the data.
+They may choose to explore the question in a few different ways which means that multiple (unoptimized) visualizations are brought into the dashboard.
 This dashboard typically has an audience of one (you) or when shared with others is accompanied with a write up or verbal explanation for how to interpret it.

 Ongoing Decision Support

-The strongest use case for dashboards are one that are created to support ongoing decision making.
-In this way they are built with the same ethos of modern software development using design thinking and iteration.
-The data powering the visualizations is regularly updated and the dashboard is designed around the audience who will be using it, often times being updated as use cases shift.
+The strongest use case for dashboards is to support ongoing decision making.
+The data powering these visualizations is regularly updated or almost live and it helps people make good decisions multiple times a day.
+These dashboards are designed for the audience who will be using it, and is updated as use cases shift.
 Ongoing decision support dashboards will be the focus throughout the rest of the book.

 Let’s revisit the original dashboard which is a decision support dashboard: